 Keep in mind, a no contest plea has the exact same legal impact as a guilty plea.
 So, if you plead no contest to a criminal charge, the conviction and penalties will be documented in your criminal record.

-For more information, contact Naegle Law Firm at (480) 771-8144 or fill out our online form to schedule a free case consultation today.
+For more information, contact Naegle & Crider at (480) 418-0776 or fill out our online form to schedule a free case consultation today.